 In the new millennium, SHV increased its interests in the LPG distribution business and integrated them into SHV Energy.
 SHV also acquired the Dutch private equity company NPM Capital, which supports medium-sized companies with outstanding growth prospects such as Picnic and Suitsupply.

 To widen its activities, SHV acquires heavy lifting expert Mammoet.
 Mammoet provides solutions for lifting, transporting, installing and decommissioning large and heavy structures.

 In line with its objective to play an essential role in the Business-to-Business value chain, SHV acquired ERIKS, and international industrial service provider offering a wide range of high-quality mechanical engineering components and associated technical and logistics services to a wide range of industries.

-The most recent company to join the SHV family is animal nutrition and fish feed company Nutreco, which plays a role in the production of animal and fish protein.
+In 2015, animal nutrition and fish feed company Nutreco joined SHV.
+The company plays a role in the production of animal and fish protein.
 This is essential for the wellbeing of billions of people.

 Testing, Inspection and Certification (TIC) company Kiwa is the latest addition to SHV.